Today’s Post by Joe Farace

-My book, “Creative Digital Monochrome Effects” is available from Amazon with new copies under $6 with used copies for less than five bucks.
-Either one is a heckuva deal and if you bring a copy to one of our Cars & Coffee PhotoWalks, I’ll be glad to sign your copy.
+My book, Creative Digital Monochrome Effects that has a photograph of an Allard on the cover is available from Amazon with used copies selling for less than four bucks.
+This is a heckuva deal and if you bring a copy to any one of our Cars & Coffee PhotoWalks, I’ll be glad to sign your copy.